deeppavlov/DeepPavlov/docs/components/bert.rst

 -  SlavicBERT, Slavic (bg, cs, pl, ru), cased, 12-layer, 768-hidden, 12-heads, 180M parameters: `[deeppavlov] <http://files.deeppavlov.ai/deeppavlov_data/bert/bg_cs_pl_ru_cased_L-12_H-768_A-12.tar.gz>`__

 RuBERT was trained on the Russian part of Wikipedia and news data.
 We used this training data to build vocabulary of Russian subtokens and took multilingual version of BERT-base as initialization for RuBERT [1]_.
-SlavicBERT training was done the same manner as RuBERT.
+SlavicBERT training was done in the same manner as RuBERT.

 Here, in DeepPavlov, we made it easy to use pre-trained BERT for downstream tasks like classification, tagging, question answering and ranking.
-We provide pre-trained models and examples on how to use BERT with DeepPavlov.
+We also provide pre-trained models and examples on how to use BERT with DeepPavlov.

 BERT for Classification
 -----------------------